AMUHUMAD98/MathsGame/README.md

 pip install pyobjc

-6. Type the following: python3  -m venv (Past the MathsGame file path you copied earlier, No need for brackets) e.g: python3 -m venv /Users/yourname/Downloads/MathsGame-main or python  (Past the MathsGame file path you copied earlier) e.g: python -m venv /Users/yourname/Downloads/MathsGame-main, depending on your Python installation.
+6. Type the following In Terminal: python3 or python depending on your installation, at the top of your screen where your “maths_game.py file is hold down your mouse and drag/drop that file path into the terminal.
+For example:

+python3 '/Users/yourname/Desktop/MathsTEST/done.py'

 7. Choose a difficulty level.
 When the game window appears, it will show a level selection drop-down menu and an initial math problem.
 You can choose from Easy, Medium, or Hard levels.